sampsyo/uwadvising/advising.md

 * Be willing to mentor younger students (grads and undergrads)
 * Write paper reviews
 * Attend conferences/workshops
-* Stay updated on relevant research
+* Stay up to date on relevant research

 *Personal issues:* We are all human.
 We all know that school is not the only thing in our life.
 However, faculty have expectations regarding your priorities and vacation time:
 * Make CSE your number one priority, especially regarding consulting, outside jobs, etc.